mibur1/psy300/book/2_models/4_Logistic_regression.md

 $$P(Y=1 \mid X) = \frac{1}{1 + e^{-(b_0 + b_1 X)}}$$

 To better understand the model's behavior, let’s plot its outputs.
-A simple way to do this is by ceating an evenly spaced array of values for our range, and then use `model.predict()` to predict the outcome for each value.
+A simple way to do this is by ceating an evenly spaced array of values for our range, and then use `model.predict_proba()` to predict the outcome for each value.
 This will generate the regression line:

 ```{code-cell} ipython3
 # Create an evenly spaced array of values for the range